-The Kennel Clubs of the UK, Australia, New Zealand, Canada as well as the American Kennel Club identify the Pomeranian as a Toy dog breed.
+The Kennel Clubs of the UK, Australia, New Zealand, and Canada as well as the American Kennel Club identify the Pomeranian as a Toy dog breed.

 The Toy group at dog shows is only accessible to the smallest dogs.
 The Toy group is for toy-sized dogs such as Pomeranians, but also includes Maltese, Papillon, Pug, Chihuahua, Pekingese, Chinese Crested dog, and other dogs that are small in structure, height, and weight.

 The Pomeranian is Classed as a Toy Breed Dog

 Pomeranian is as tiny as a toy.
 Therefore it is placed in the Toy Group by dog clubs and it is referred to as Toy Pomeranian.

 A Pomeranian is small in size and tiny in appearance.
 According to American Kennel Club, a healthy adult dog might weigh between 3 and 7 pounds.
 Similarly, the height of a Pomeranian never exceeds 8 to 11 inches.

 By all accounts, Pomeranian is small and tiny when compared to other dog breeds.
 In order to make the dog classification simpler, the leading dog clubs have created a special dog category known as Toy Group where dog breeds that are small and tiny are grouped together.

 American Kennel Club has a special group by the name of Toy Group.
 Pomeranian is placed in Toy Group along with other dog breeds.
 The reason is Pom is so tiny and cute as if it might be a toy.

 How Big is a Toy Pomeranian?

 A Toy Pomeranian can reach 8 inches in height and is only 3 to 7 pounds in weight.

 When compared to other dogs of considerable size, Poms appear much smaller.
-Because of their tiny size, they are known as Toy Pomeranian.
+Because of their tiny size, they are known as Toy Pomeranian dogs.
 The most striking and much-loved feature of a Toy Pomeranian is its small size.